HackBio-Genomics-One-B/Genomics-One-B/README.md

 <br/>
 # 3️⃣ STEP 3 - MAPPING THE READS USING BWA MEM
 ### Tool: ``BWA-mem``
-Human genome, ‘hg38’ was used as the reference genome.Using the Paired end sequencing, the datasets has to be uploaded by selecting multiple datasets as follows:
+Human genome, ‘hg38’ was used as the reference genome.<br/>
+Using the Paired end sequencing, the datasets has to be uploaded by selecting multiple datasets as follows:

 ### 🎯 Parameters: As shown in the figure below.